stuerp/foo_vis_spectrum_analyzer/README.md

 v0.11.0.0-alpha5, 2026-xx-xx

+- New: Overlapping graphs
+  - Graphs can be rendered overlapped instead of in a row or column layout.
+Each graph can have its own styles.
+This can be used to render 2 or more channels with different colors on top of each other.
+- Fixed: Artwork Blur for high DPI screens.
 - Fixed: Switching between oscilloscope modes was not picked up until a new track started.
 (Regression)

 You can read the full history [here](docs/History.md).